Are you losing sleep worrying about the farm and its future?

 Our Process

-Our Succession Planning process is based on a proven framework and structure that responds to each family's individual circumstance.
-Our independence is key to our success, together with our experience, gentle guidance and coaching for accountability and outcomes.
+Our Succession Planning process is based on a proven framework that responds to each family’s individual circumstances.
+Our independence is key to our success, alongside our experience, gentle guidance, and coaching for accountability and outcomes.

 As part of our process, we will:

-• Develop a shared understanding, so that all family members can learn and appreciate what is important to one another.
+Develop a shared understanding, so all family members can learn and appreciate what is important to one another.

-• Explore and develop options – and then utilise our professional experience to uncover preferred pathways.
+Explore and develop options — using our professional experience to uncover preferred pathways.

-• Undertake regular reviews – to celebrate successes, identify changes and to adapt the plan as needed.
+Undertake regular reviews — to celebrate successes, identify changes, and adapt the plan as needed.

-Each family's needs will be different, and that is anticipated and expected.
-In terms of timing to get started or to allow for this process, there's no perfect time or timeframe, but it is critical that the conversations are held while there's sufficient time to think, discuss and explore options.
-That way, a smooth transition or outcome can occur, rather than decisions having to be made under urgency, with high emotion involved, accompanied by probable stress and duress.
+Each family’s needs will be different, and that is anticipated and expected.
+In terms of timing, there is no perfect time or timeframe, but it is critical that these conversations are held while there is sufficient time to think, discuss, and explore options.
+This allows a smoother transition, rather than decisions being made under urgency, high emotion, stress, or duress.

 Outcome